Handvask/handvask/README.md

 ## Starting the minizinc.

-First, you'll have to go into the directory /minizinc and run the following commands:
+First, navigate to the directory /minizinc and run the following commands:

 ```bash
 docker compose build
 ```

-This will build the two images needed for the minizinc.
+This will build the two images needed for the minizinc microservice.
-After that, you'll need to have minikube running.
-If you don't have minikube installed, you can find it here: [minikube](https://minikube.sigs.k8s.io/docs/start/).<br />
+After that, it can be deployed with local kubernetes, e.g. minikube which you can find it here: [minikube](https://minikube.sigs.k8s.io/docs/start/).<br />
 If minikube is not running, run the following command:

 ```bash